jubair231dd/Python_Automation/README.md

 `file.close()` // close the file after opening

-For automatically closing the opened file use this :
+For automatically closing the opened file in `terminal` use this :

 `with open("health_check.py") as file:`